Jira Cloud for Slack

 Get information about a specific Jira Cloud issue

 Can @jirabot notify me of events in Jira Cloud?

 It sure can!
-When @jirabot is added to a team, it can be used multiple ways:
+When you add @jirabot to a team, you can use it in multiple ways:

 - Public or private channel - @jirabot can expand messages containing a Jira Cloud issue key with more detailed information, and receive custom event notifications.